FelixTellmann/jquery-cheatsheet/README.md

 * PHP 5.5 (required by FOL framework)
 * composer (to install php dependencies)
-* bower (to install frontend libraries)
+* node (to install and optimize frontend libraries)
-* stylecow (to proccess and minify the css code)
-* r.js (requirejs optimizer to proccess and minify the js code)

 Installation: